CyVerse-Ansible/ansible-ez/README.md

 Requirements
 ------------

-This will require git and ansible to be installed on the target system
+This will require ansible to be installed on the target system

 Role Variables
 --------------

-TBD
+* EZ_INSTALL_DIR, the prefix for any software to be installed on the target system.
+If not defined, /opt will be used.

 Dependencies
 ------------

-NA
+* Ansible

 License